nextcloud/documentation/developer_manual/tutorial.rst

 Controllers
 -----------
-The App Template provides a simple baseclass for adding controllers.
+The appframework app provides a simple baseclass for adding controllers.
 Controllers connect your view (templates) with your database.
 Controllers themselves are connected to one or more routes.

 A controller should be created for each resource.
 Think of it as an URL scheme::